afnanenayet/cttp/docs/README.md

     cmake . && make

 I run `cmake . && gmake` on MacOS because my version of GNU make tends to be more updated than Apple's provided binary for make.
-Use whatever version of `make` you want.
+Use whatever build system you want.

-You can also use the build script on a unix-like system if you have a `bash` compatible shell installed. `cttp` relies on POSIX compliant behavior, so it will not work on Windows.
+You can also use the build script on a unix-like system if you have a `bash` compatible shell installed. `cttp` relies on POSIX APIs, so it will not work on Windows.

 ### Testing

-I have provided a script that will build the project and run unit tests via CTest.
-Invoke it like so:
+I have provided a script that will build the project and run unit tests via CMocka.
+In order to build tests, you need to set CMake to build in debug mode.

-    ./build_test.sh

-You can also use Cmake yourself:

-    cmake . && make test
+    cmake -DCMAKE_RELEASE_TYPE=Debug . && make test

 or